Residual Multi-Fidelity Neural Network Computing: Conclusion

-We presented three numerical examples to demonstrate the power of the proposed framework.
-In example~\ref{sec:num_ex_1} we conducted a bi-fidelity surrogate construction task using 1) the RMFNN algorithm, 2) the MFNN method from \cite{MFNN_Motamed:20}, and 3) a pure high-fidelity neural network that does not leverage lower-fidelity information.
-We showed orders of magnitude reduction in generalization error for the RMFNN constructed surrogate over those constructed using the other two methods, and, further, demonstrated that this performance benefit is largest on sparse high-fidelity data.
-Furthermore, we showed that in a multi-fidelity context, our residual multi-fidelity framework makes a meaningful improvement over the residual learning framework as formulated in ResNet \cite{ResNets:2016}.
-Continuing, in examples \ref{sec:num_ex_2} and \ref{sec:num_ex_3} we used our RMFNN constructed surrogate to approximate the expectation of our QoI via MC sampling.
-We exhibited large computational savings that are especially apparent when the output predictions are desired to be accurate within small tolerances.
+We presented four numerical examples to demonstrate the power of the proposed framework.
+In Example~\ref{sec:num_ex_0}, we provided numerical justification for the inclusion of the low-fidelity model output in the input space of the residual function.
+We showed that this inclusion can yield a target function that is higher-dimensional, but with a simpler profile that can be learned by a network of lower complexity.
+In Example~\ref{sec:num_ex_1}, we conducted a bi-fidelity surrogate construction task using three approaches: 1) the RMFNN algorithm, 2) the MFNN method from \cite{MFNN_Motamed:20}, and 3) a pure high-fidelity neural network without leveraging lower-fidelity information.
+Our results demonstrated orders-of-magnitude reduction in generalization error for the RMFNN surrogate compared to the other two methods.
+This performance advantage was most pronounced with sparse high-fidelity data, supporting our hypothesis linking reduced network complexity to improved training on sparse data.
+Moreover, in a multi-fidelity context, the RMFNN framework makes a meaningful improvement over the residual learning framework as formulated in ResNet \cite{ResNets:2016}.
+Continuing, in examples \ref{sec:num_ex_2} and \ref{sec:num_ex_3} we used the RMFNN-constructed surrogate to approximate the expectation of our QoI via MC sampling.
+We demonstrated significant computational savings that increased as the desired error tolerance decreased, highlighting the efficiency of the RMFNN framework in reducing computational cost while maintaining accuracy.

-This work inspires two primary future research directions.
-The first is a mathematical proof for Conjecture \ref{Conj_1}.
-Such a proof would be a natural and welcome addition to the numerical justification for the RMFNN algorithm presented in this manuscript.
-Moreover, it would facilitate a comparison between ReLU networks and Fourier feature networks on multi-fidelity modeling tasks.

-The second future research direction concerns the extension of the RMFNN algorithm from bi-fidelity modeling to multi-fidelity modeling.
-The algorithm extends naturally in the case of an ensemble of lower-fidelity models that are strictly hierarchical.
+One important future research direction concerns the extension of the RMFNN algorithm from bi-fidelity modeling to multi-fidelity modeling.
+The algorithm extends naturally in the case of an ensemble of lower-fidelity models that are strictly hierarchical in terms of their predictive accuracy for a given cost.
 In this case, we leverage a sequence of networks to learn a sequence of residual functions that efficiently generate additional high-fidelity data.
+The extension of the algorithm to more complex multilevel hierarchies of lower-fidelity models is an important open problem.